 I was born and brought up in Snowdonia, the stunning wild, poetic and dramatic heart of Wales.
 I always thought that its wild barren landscape had always been that way, until I explored deeper into its history.
-Its highest mountain "Eryri"in Welsh or Snowdon in English, means "place of Eagles",but there are no Eagles any more.
+Snowdonia is known in Welsh as "Eryri" which it is believed by some means "Eagle", whether this is true or not, there would of been Golden eagles and Sea Eagles living in the area until fairly recently", but sadly as a testimony to our own short sightedness there are no Eagles any more.
 We, humans, wiped them out.

 This in itself sums up the sad legacy of how much we have lost.
 We imagine that this ancient land was always empty hills full of sheep, but this is not so.
 It is only a very recent way of farming the land.